-To perform the test, a healthcare professional will take a blood sample.
-The blood sample is usually taken in the following way:
+To perform the ASMA test, a healthcare professional will get a blood sample from you.
+Usually, you give a blood sample in the following way:

-- After enough blood is collected, they’ll remove the elastic band from your arm.
-As the needle is removed, they’ll place gauze or a piece of cotton onto the site of the injection and apply pressure.
+- After the professional collects enough of your blood, they’ll remove the elastic band from your arm.
+They remove the needle, and place gauze or a piece of cotton onto the site of the injection and apply pressure.
 They’ll secure the gauze or cotton with a bandage.